MukNero/BlenderNPR_alpharedo/README.md

 - HASHED surface and shadow output is stochastic and may differ slightly across hardware, drivers, and sample counts.
 - All frozen GPU backend files are included, but every CUDA/OptiX/HIP/HIPRT/oneAPI combination was not executed on representative hardware.
 - Use the included corrected validation suite.
 The original test runner had Windows argument handling and assertion defects; these test-only fixes do not alter product behavior.

-## GitHub upload note

-The portable ZIP is approximately 403 MB and exceeds GitHub's normal 100 MB repository object limit.
-Upload this pack or the portable ZIP as a **GitHub Release asset**, or track it with Git LFS.
-Do not commit it as an ordinary Git blob.